Integrated Domestic Abuse Support Service Referrals

 There is no cost to attend the group, however group members will be expected to attend ALL sessions.

-An agency may have told you about this group, however you will need to take the next step yourself and ring the number given below to find out more about the group.
+An agency may have told you about this group, however you will need to take the next step yourself and email the address given above to find out more about the group.
 You may then be offered a telephone interview to decide if this is the right group for you.

-Additional groups and locations may be arranged should there be a demand for this; to register your interest call the number above.
+Additional groups and locations may be arranged should there be a demand for this; to register your interest email the address above.
 Leave a message including your name and contact number so that your call can be returned as soon as possible.

 Domestic abuse victims urged to come forward